 This can sometimes be an issue no matter the condition of the water.
 Some people prefer powder detergents, while others prefer liquid.
 However, we’ll let you in on a little secret: liquids are better when it comes to hard water.
 This is because liquid detergents contain non-ionic surfactants.

 Non-ionic surfactants don’t hold or cause electrical charges in the water.
 This makes them unable to react with magnesium and calcium ions present in hard water — making the detergent more effective without you needing to add more (5).
 Powder detergents require you to use more to achieve the same results.

 When washing in hard water, you actually don’t need to choose a product that’s marked for hard water.
 However, look at the label for non-ionic surfactants, such as ethoxylates, for the best result.

 Softening your water is the most effective way to avoid hard water troubles.
 There are a few ways to do this without having to invest in a large softening system:

 - Vinegar: Another way to do so is by adding vinegar.
 Add one cup of vinegar for each gallon of water.
-The acid in the vinegar will help to neutralize hard water and thereby soften it (10).
+The acid in the vinegar will help to neutralize hard water and thereby soften it.

 If you’re looking for a laundry detergent to combat hard water issues, this could be your go-to.
-Its concentrated formula uses biodegradable surfactants and enzymes to reduce the effects of hard water, such as dullness.
+Its concentrated formula uses biodegradable surfactants that are plant-based to reduce the effects of hard water, such as dullness.

 We love the fresh scent this detergent leaves on the laundry.
 It isn’t as overpowering as other brands, yet it’s long-lasting.

 One downside to this product is that it’s tricky to pour.
 The large opening can cause a few spills if you’re not careful.
-To combat this, we highly recommend pouring the contents into a measuring cup or the cap before adding it to the machine dispenser.
+To combat this, we highly recommend pouring the contents into a measuring cup or tablespoon before adding it directly into the washer, not the machine dispenser.